tusharjain1082/DiaryJournal.Net/README.md

 to download the binary program/software executable files or to download the source code, you need to download both as a single zip file. please click on "Code" and then click on "Download Zip" to download both the binary program/software executable files and the source code all included into one single zip file.

+DiaryJournal.Net is upgradable to .Net 7.0, so you can retarget entire DiaryJournal.Net Solution to .Net 7.0 and run DiaryJournal.Net in .Net 7.0 without issues.

 if you discover a bug, defect, issue, please report it to me.

 if you find this software project eligible for a star, please do star it.